This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Characteristics: Caramel flavor, richer in flavor than light or dark brown sugar.
 Lastly, bigger granular sugar crystals.

 Turbinado and demerara sugars are similar but differ in flavor, crystal size, and processing.
-The demerara sugar has a toffee caramel flavor, while the turbinado has a more robust molasses flavor.
-Because turbinado sugar is made from the first pressing of sugar, it retains a more significant amount of molasses than the demerara sugar.
+Demerara sugar has a toffee-caramel flavor, while turbinado sugar has a more robust molasses flavor.
+Because turbinado sugar is made from the first pressing of sugar, it retains a more significant amount of molasses than demerara sugar.

 Ingredients needed to make this recipe